The U.S. Needs Better Infrastructure

 TThe United States is the wealthiest country in the world, yet we rank 13th when it comes to the overall quality of our infrastructure.

 We need a plan that builds bridges to better jobs while combating the climate crisis and providing clean water for all.
-The American Jobs Plan does just that, creating jobs for those in frontline communities and those that have suffered from unemployment due to Covid-19.
+The Build Back Better Plan will make life better for millions of Americans, creating a generation of good-paying union jobs and economic growth in frontline communities, including those that have suffered most due to Covid-19.

 Why It Matters for Illinois

-Illinois stands to benefit in many ways, as the plan targets 40 percent of the benefits of climate and infrastructure investments to disadvantaged communities.
+The American Society for Civil Engineers gives Illinois a C- on its infrastructure report card.
+Illinois stands to benefit in many ways from the Build Back Better Plan, as it targets 40 percent of the benefits of climate and infrastructure investments to disadvantaged communities.
 The plan also invests in rural communities and communities impacted by the transition to clean energy.

 You can read more about the details of the plan at the White House's Fact Sheet, but the details the Faith in Place Action Fund is most focused on are those that create equitable jobs and address climate and environmental justice such as: